-NOTE: If an IOM does not support console redirection, the connect command will display an empty console.
+NOTE: If an IOM does not support console redirection, the connect command displays an empty console.
 In that case, to return to the CMC console, type the Escape sequence.
 The default console escape sequence is <Ctrl>\.

 There are up to six IOMs on the managed system.
+To connect to an IOM:

+connect switch-n

-To connect to an IOM, type: connect switch-n where n is an IOM label a1, a2, b1, b2, c1, and c2.
+where n is an IOM label A1, A2, B1, B2, C1, and C2.

-IOMs are labeled A1, A2, B1, B2, C1, and C2.
-(See Figure 10-1 for an illustration of the placement of IOMs in the chassis.)
-When you reference the IOMs in the connect command, the IOMs are mapped to switches as shown in Table 3-4
+(See Figure 11-1 for an illustration of the placement of IOMs in the chassis.)
+When you reference the IOMs in the connect command, the IOMs are mapped to switches as shown in Table 3-4.